GarrettSinger/Cyber-Bootcamp-Work/Week 1/Readme.md

-Week 1 Is simple.
-This was mostly regulation and mindset groundwork.
+Week 1 is simple.
+This was mostly baselining and mindset groundwork.